-We’ve bought a small piece of Heaven on Lake Keowee in South Carolina and have begun the process of building our retirement home there.
-It will be a long process and we expect to relocate from Cincinnati sometime in mid to late 2018.
+We’ve bought a small piece of Heaven on Lake Keowee in South Carolina and are almost finished with the process of building our retirement home there.
+It’s been a long process and we are now moved in and finishing a few last items like ceramic flooring and wood trim.
 In the meantime, I will still be taking care of my many Cincinnati clients both old and new, and nothing will change in the immediate future.
 Long distance work East of the Mississippi will continue on the same basis as before.
-With panel pricing now below 50 cents/watt for even name brand panels, and inverter prices falling as well, it’s not uncommon to come in around $1.35/watt complete for roof mounted grid-tie systems (before the 30% tax incentive!) so SOLAR is more affordable than ever before.
+With panel pricing now below 50 cents/watt for even name brand panels, and inverter prices falling as well, it’s not uncommon to come in around $1.35/watt complete for roof mounted grid-tie systems (before the 26% tax incentive!) so SOLAR is more affordable than ever before.
 This is now a 5 to 6 year payback!
 If you’re interested in a DIY Solar project, and you live East of the Mississippi, or anywhere around Lake Keowee, look me up and I’ll be glad to help you save a bundle on grid tie, grid backup, or even off-grid DIY SOLAR PROJECTS!

 I apologize to my dedicated readers/followers/solar enthusiasts… I got so bogged down with solar projects I just couldn’t find the time to update the blog!!
 Well, I find myself with a little free time this week, so I’m going to do my best to get caught up with some of the projects from the last year and half!!
 Stop back often for updates!!

 I just received this announcement in an email from one of my many electronics industry sources.
 It describes a new filter, used by the military to protect sensitive electronic gear from EMP or equivalent events.
 Just thought I’d pass it on!
 HEMP Filter link